talmeym/regurgitator-all/README.md

 ### take it to the next level

-the above shows programmatic use of [regurgitator-core](https://talmeym.github.io/regurgitator-core#regurgitator-core). to see how regurgitator can operate over http or jms, with or without writing code, see [web](https://talmeym.github.io/regurgitator-extensions-web#regurgitator-extensions-web) or [mq](https://talmeym.github.io/regurgitator-extensions-mq#regurgitator-extensions-mq) or follow links below to some reference projects
+the above shows programmatic use of [regurgitator-core](https://talmeym.github.io/regurgitator-core#regurgitator-core). now see how regurgitator can do more by operating over ``http`` or ``jms``, with or without writing code - see [web](https://talmeym.github.io/regurgitator-extensions-web#regurgitator-extensions-web) or [mq](https://talmeym.github.io/regurgitator-extensions-mq#regurgitator-extensions-mq) or follow links below to some reference projects

 ## reference projects